TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Discussion

 Keeping this in mind, we ground our evaluation of cultural misrepresentations by LLMs in the deep cultural understanding of community members.
-From the outset, we engage with participants with diverse cultural identities and lived experiences from across India to create a taxonomy of cultural misrepresentations in LLM-generated stories.
-We then use this taxonomy for a larger-scale human evaluation of 6 LLMs in 14 languages by 108 expert annotators who come from 71 different regions in India.
-This allowed us to conduct fine-grained analyses of cultural misrepresentations leading to valuable insights that illuminate future research directions, including: (1) gaps in multilingual capabilities and cultural representation for peri-urban regions, (2) highlighting the cultural entities (practices, norms, and food) that are often misrepresented, and (3) demonstrating the gap between models' cultural knowledge in answering standalone questions and ability to use this knowledge in generative settings.
-Finally, the taxonomy of cultural misrepresentations (TALES-Tax) and questions of cultural knowledge for diverse Indian identities (TALES-QA), will be useful for future research in this area.
+From the outset, we engage with participants with diverse cultural identities and lived experiences from across India to create a taxonomy of cultural misrepresentations in LLM-generated stories followed by a larger-scale human evaluation by expert annotators.
+This allowed us to combine scale and nuance in conducting fine-grained analyses of cultural misrepresentations leading to valuable insights that illuminate future research directions, including: (1) gaps in multilingual capabilities and cultural representation for peri-urban regions, (2) highlighting the cultural entities (practices, norms, and food) that are often misrepresented, and (3) demonstrating the gap between models' cultural knowledge in answering standalone questions and ability to use this knowledge in generative settings.
+Finally, the taxonomy of cultural misrepresentations and questions of cultural knowledge for diverse Indian identities, will be useful for future research in this area.